StevenGorlicki/BookSheets/README.md

 * TO USE THE APPLICATION

-On the Right side, Under Releases, Click BookSheets Release.
+On the Right side of the home page, Under Releases, Click BookSheets Release.
 Then click main.exe to begin the download.

 OR